adityaarakal/instant-express-manager/docs/AI_AGENT_TEST_GUIDELINES.md

 ## Summary

-- 🔒 **Locked tests**: Cannot modify - blocked by pre-commit hooks
+- 🔒 **Locked tests**: DELIVERED features - cannot modify (blocked by pre-commit hooks)
+- ✅ **TDD Rule**: Tests fail → Fix implementation, NOT tests
 - ✅ **Helpers**: Can modify - ensure backward compatibility
 - ✅ **New tests**: Can create - check lock status first
 - ⚠️ **Unlocking**: Only user can unlock - requires confirmation

-**Remember**: Locked tests protect finalized user flows.
-Respect the lock system.
+**Remember**:
+- Locked tests are DELIVERED features - they define what "working" means
+- Implementation must conform to tests, not the other way around
+- If tests fail, fix your code to make tests pass